 What is the month of Ramadan?

-The Breakfast Canon
+Ramadan in Egypt Breakfast Canon

-The sound of the cannon is one of the most important Ramadan rituals in Egypt, as it is the preferred means of announcing the time for breaking the fast at the moment of the setting sun, announcing the end of fasting.
+cheap trick lyrics The sound of the cannon is one of the most important Ramadan rituals in Egypt, as it is the preferred means of announcing the time for breaking the fast at the moment of the setting sun, announcing the end of fasting.

-The beginning of this Ramadan ritual happened by chance, when “Khoshgadam”, the governor of Egypt in the Ikhshidid era, decided to try a new cannon that was given to him by one of the governors, and it happened that the first shot started At the time of the first sunset of Ramadan in 859 AH, the governor surprised the arrival of the elders and the people of Cairo at his palace to thank him for launching the cannon at the time of iftar, and they thought that he wanted to warn them of the time for breakfast, so Khushgdam continued to launch his cannon after that, and the cannon was placed in “Ramadan” above Mount Mokattam as a high place until all Cairo residents hear it
+can i buy prednisone online in uk The beginning of this Ramadan ritual happened by chance, when “Khoshgadam”, the governor of Egypt in the Ikhshidid era, decided to try a new cannon that was given to him by one of the governors, and it happened that the first shot started At the time of the first sunset of Ramadan in 859 AH, the governor surprised the arrival of the elders and the people of Cairo at his palace to thank him for launching the cannon at the time of iftar, and they thought that he wanted to warn them of the time for breakfast, so Khushgdam continued to launch his cannon after that, and the cannon was placed in “Ramadan” above Mount Mokattam as a high place until all Cairo residents hear it

-Sohour in Ramadan is the time between the end of the night and the time of abstaining from eating food before sunrise.
+buy ivermectin europe Sohour in Ramadan is the time between the end of the night and the time of abstaining from eating food before sunrise.
 God Almighty praised those who sought forgiveness at that time.

 And Suhur as a term for what is being eaten and drunk in sohour time in preparation for fasting.